microsoft/ivy/doc/proving.md

 ```
 In fact, it is the same proof that we wrote in the forward style, but
-it is now both more succint and more difficult to understand.
+it is now both more succinct and more difficult to understand.

 As another example, here is our proof of theorem `mp` written in the
 backward style: